-In 2022, annual RSU grants were made in February for all the NEOs.
-All RSU awards vest in three equal installments on the first, second, and third anniversary of the grant date subject to cancellation or acceleration as provided in the individual RSU award agreements.
+In 2023, annual RSU grants were made in April to our NEOs.
+These RSU awards vest in three equal installments on the first, second, and third anniversary of the grant date subject to cancellation or acceleration as provided in the individual RSU award agreements.
 The number of RSU awards granted to each NEO is based upon the grant date fair value of the RSUs.